Close Another Door

-"Close Another Door" is a song written by Barry, Robin and Maurice Gibb and recorded by the Bee Gees, initially released as the B-side of "To Love Somebody" and later on their 1967 album Bee Gees' 1st.
+"Close Another Door" is a song written by Barry, Robin and Maurice Gibb and recorded by the Bee Gees.
+It was initially released as the B-side of "To Love Somebody" and later appeared on their 1967 album Bee Gees' 1st.

 The lead vocal was by Robin Gibb, joined by Barry Gibb on the chorus.
-This track was a rock number but near the end of the song, this track gets slower and featured the orchestral arrangement of Bill Shepherd.
+This track was a rock number but near the end of the song it slows down, featuring the orchestral arrangement of Bill Shepherd.

 Background

-Along with "To Love Somebody" this track was not dated but was recorded around April 1967.
-It was recorded at Ryemuse Studios in London rather than IBC Studios. where the rest of the album was done.
+Along with "To Love Somebody", this track was not dated but was recorded around April 1967.
+It was recorded at Ryemuse Studios in London rather than IBC Studios where the rest of the album was done.

 The first verse was sung a cappella while a lengthy cadenza was sung after the last chorus.

 The song concerns ageing and an old man in a nursing home.